 I need information about...

 This type of inhaler releases medication in tiny grains of powder.
 No spacer is needed.
-To use this inhaler, the child must be able to take a quick, deep breath.
-Read the package insert to learn how to use this inhaler.
+To use this type of inhaler, the child must be able to take a quick, deep breath.
+Read the package insert to learn how to correctly use this them.
 Make sure to check the technique with your child's health care provider.

 A nebulizer turns medication into a fine mist.
 The medication is delivered through a mouthpiece or mask that fits on the face.
 Getting the full dose takes from 7 to 15 minutes.
 Nebulizers are sometimes used by infants or toddlers.
-They are usually not needed if a child is able to use an MDI with spacer properly.
+They are usually not needed if a child is able to use an inhaler with spacer properly.